0v3rride/0v3rride.github.io/README.md

 I was informed after further testing by the Hypersocket team that they were only able to enumerate AD usernames (2 to 3 out of a sample of 150).
 They weren't able to enumerate AD group names or cancel any jobs running on the back-end.
 However, in my case I was able to enumerate many more AD usernames.
 This is most likely due to the fact that the sample size I was working with was much larger.
 I suspect that the possiblity to enumerate AD group names and cancel jobs running on the back-end may be dependent on the configuration of a specific instance of Access Manager that is running.

 ### Proof Of Concept
 Again, this issue was trivial to identify.
 It has the classic makings of an Insecure Direct Object Reference.
-Simply changing the integer value for the jobId HTTP GET parameter to view information that an unauthenticated user probably shouldn't be able to view.
+Simply changing the integer value for the jobId HTTP GET parameter to view information that an unauthenticated user probably shouldn't be able to view did the trick.

 ```markdown
  https://host.example.com/runJob.html?76&jobId=#
 ```
 Furthermore, I discovered that simply removing that small portion (&76) from the URL had no affect on the content in the webpage that was produced from a response.
-This means there was no need for finding a pattern or predicting the number that would be produced every time a request was sent.
+This means there was no need for finding a pattern or predicting the integer value that would be produced every time a request was sent.
 Do you know what that means?

 ```markdown
  https://host.example.com/runJob.html?jobId=#